Faris-07/LowKey/TESTING.md

 - As a User, I can contact the business so that I can find out any information that I require.
     - Users can directly contact Lowkey Menswear via email which is provided in the footer
     ![](assets/images/)

+#### EPIC | Marketing
+- As an Admin I conducted research and implemented SEO keywords to increase traffic to my website.
+    - I have implemented SEO by using short and long tail keywords in the head of the website.

+- As an Admin I have created a Facebook shop page to increase traffic to my website.
+    -